 Mary fully participated, yielding herself to what would happen to her.
-What we do know, the conception of the Babe wasn’t sexual, and it wasn’t rape.
-Otherwise she couldn’t be a virgin when she gave birth.
+What we do know, is the conception of the Babe wasn’t sexual, and it wasn’t rape.
+Otherwise, she couldn’t be a virgin when she gave birth.

 And that brings us to the second point.
 The contention over the term virgin.
 Many will say the Hebrew word almah cannot be translated to virgin, as it only means maiden.
 Yet, virgin is an acceptable translation from Hebrew just by looking at how it is used elsewhere in the Bible.
 Regardless, it never refers to a married woman.